xoseperez/the-things-stack-docker/README.md

         - "1700:1700/udp"
   ```

-Modify the `TTS_DOMAIN` environment variables to match your setup.
+Modify the `TTS_DOMAIN` environment variable to match your setup.

 ## Log in